bgraham452/cs1302-minesweeper/README.md

     methods or classes then they will need to be properly documented using JavaDoc comments and tags.
 This is due 2012-11-09 @ 11:59pm.

- 6. (10 points) Peer evaluation.
-This will be presented after the project due date and will be used as part of your grade.
-Details concerning this portion of the grading rubric are to be intentionally witheld until after the projects are submitted.
+ 6. (20 points) Version Control.
+You will be required to use <code>git</code> for this project.
+A portion of your grade will be determined based on you and your partner's <code>git log</code>.
+Please follow the directions outlined in the resources section carefully in order to make sure and your partner have this setup properly.

  7. Update the <code>README.md</code> in your project directory to contain the following information at the top of the file (updating it with your own